 Careers in Astrobotany

 Are you looking for a career in the field of astrobotany or astrobiology?
-Now is a great time to get involved with an expanding discipline that has larger implications for the future of space travel.
-Check out some of the resources available.
-Below are laboratories and research institutions who work in astrobotany related fields.
+Now is a great time to get involved with a rapidly expanding discipline that has big implications for the future of space travel.
+Read about careers in astrobotany and learn about the research institutions that work in astrobotany-related fields below.

 NASA

 The National Aeronautics and Space Administration (NASA) is one of the oldest and most respected space organizations in the world.
 Spaceflight is synonymous with NASA.
 From the first moon landing to deep space Voyager missions, NASA is involved with all things space.
-It’s only logical that they have a strong vested interest in astrobotany and astrobotany research.
+They have a strong vested interest in astrobotany and have numerous ways to begin a career relating to astrobotany.

 NASA supports astrobotany research in a variety of ways.
 Their interest in spaceflight plant biology dates back to the inception of the agency.
 As early as 1954, NASA was studying using algae for bioregenerative life support systems.